rakeshcheekatimala/reddit-clone/README.md

 # Infite Scroll:

-Thank you Kyle, I have inspired by your video for the infite scroll solution.
+Thank you Kyle, I have learnt and inspired by your video for the infite scroll solution.

 https://www.youtube.com/watch?v=NZKUirTtxcg